Guitar Strumming Patterns

 100 Bpm

-Now that you have tried these guitar strumming patterns, keep practicing until you have them down by memory.
+Now that you've tried these guitar strumming patterns, keep practicing until you have them memorized.

-After that start playing faster, trying harder patterns, and then soon stepping it up to some fingerstyle patterns.
+After that, start playing faster, try harder patterns, and eventually move on to some fingerstyle patterns.

 That's all!
 To stay updated on new lessons, subscribe for free here.